Meteor shower: Origin of meteoroid streams

-A meteor shower results from an interaction between a planet, such as Earth, and streams of debris from a comet.
+A meteor shower results from an interaction between a planet, such as Earth, and streams of debris from a comet (or occasionally an asteroid).
 Comets can produce debris by water vapor drag, as demonstrated by Fred Whipple in 1951, and by breakup.
-Whipple envisioned comets as "dirty snowballs," made up of rock embedded in ice, orbiting the Sun.
+Whipple envisioned comets as "dirty snowballs", made up of rock embedded in ice, orbiting the Sun.
 The "ice" may be water, methane, ammonia, or other volatiles, alone or in combination.
 The "rock" may vary in size from a dust mote to a small boulder.
 Dust mote sized solids are orders of magnitude more common than those the size of sand grains, which, in turn, are similarly more common than those the size of pebbles, and so on.
 When the ice warms and sublimates, the vapor can drag along dust, sand, and pebbles.

 Each time a comet swings by the Sun in its orbit, some of its ice vaporizes, and a certain number of meteoroids will be shed.
 The meteoroids spread out along the entire trajectory of the comet to form a meteoroid stream, also known as a "dust trail" (as opposed to a comet's "gas tail" caused by the tiny particles that are quickly blown away by solar radiation pressure).